 We aim to provide the estimates of positivity rate (the percentage of those who test positive) and incidence that are most timely and most representative of each week.
 We decide the most recent week we can report on based on the availability of test results for visits that have already happened, accounting for the fact that swabs have to be couriered to the labs, tested and results returned.
 On most occasions, the reference dates align perfectly, but sometimes this is not feasible.
-This week, the reference week is 14 to 20 July 2022 for all UK countries.
+This week, the reference week is 19 to 25 July 2022 for Wales and Northern Ireland, and 20 to 26 July 2022 for England and Scotland.

 Within the most recent week, we provide an official estimate for positivity rate based on a reference point from the modelled trends.
 For positivity rates, we can include all swab test results, even from the most recent visits.
 Therefore, although we are still expecting further swab test results from the labs, there were sufficient data for the official estimate for infection to be based on a reference point after the start of the reference week.
 To improve stability in our modelling while maintaining relative timeliness of our estimates, we are reporting our official estimates based on the midpoint of the reference week.
-This week, the reference day for positivity rates is Sunday 17 July 2022 for all UK countries.
+This week, the reference day for positivity rates is Friday 22 July 2022 for Wales and Northern Ireland, and Saturday 23 July 2022 for England and Scotland.